bridgethass/udacity-dsnd-project1/README.md

 ## Licensing, Authors, Acknowledgments <a name="licensing"></a>

-Data is provided by http://insideairbnb.com/get-the-data.html and hosted on [kaggle]https://www.kaggle.com/airbnb/seattle/data, which also includes the licensing information.
-The code here is licensed under open source GNU ..., and is free to use as you would like!
+Data is provided by [insideairbnb](http://insideairbnb.com/get-the-data.html) and hosted on [kaggle](https://www.kaggle.com/airbnb/seattle/data), which also includes the licensing information.
+The code here is licensed under open source GNU General Public License v3.0, and is free to use as you wish, with no guarantees :)